-Mission Statement
+Mission statement

 An agency's mission statement describes its reason for existence in general terms that capture its unique purpose and functions.
 It typically describes the organization, what it does, why it does it, and for whom.

-• Example: The Department of Healthy Behaviors works to improve the health of the people of Washington State by promoting actions that individuals can take to improve their health.
+Mission example: The Department of Healthy Behaviors works to improve the health of Washingtonians by promoting actions that individuals can take to improve their health.

-Vision Statement
+Vision statement